nkorsakov-tw/qa.md/test-plan.md

 9. **Stay in Touch with the Development Team**:
    Keep track of the tasks you've set.
 Stay updated on their status, respond promptly to queries or requests from the development team, and don't forget to close tasks that have been resolved.

-10. **Add tasks in the Feedback sections:** If you have any kind of suggestions (you should have them), create the tasks in the Feedback generously.
+10. **Add tasks in the Feedback sections:** If you have any kind of suggestions (you should have them), create the tasks in the Feedback generously (But in general do not set an assignee).

 ## Scope